-8.1.2 Viscosity
+7.2.2 Viscosity

 Viscosity is a measure of the thickness of a fluid, how easily it can be poured and mixed.
 Viscosity affects the temperature stability of the bath.
 With low viscosity, fluid mixing is better which creates a more uniform temperature throughout the bath.
 This improves the bath response time which allows it to maintain a more constant temperature.
 For good control the viscosity should be less than 10 centistokes.
 50 centistokes is about the upper limit of allowable viscosity.
 Viscosities greater than this cause very poor control stability and may also overheat or damage the stirring motor.
-With oils, viscosity may vary greatly with temperature.
-Viscosity increases as temperature decreases.
-When fluid viscosity increases, stability performance of the unit may decrease.
+With oils viscosity may vary greatly with temperature.